viky-ai/website/doc/how-to/know-why-an-interpretation-match/index.md

 ---
 layout: doc
 title: Know why an interpretation match
-description: "How to see why an agent analyze a sentence this way."
+description: "How to see why an agent analyzes a sentence in this way."
 image: site_assets/img/social.jpg
 order: 305
 ---

-Sometimes an agent will not understand a sentence as you would expect.
-In this case, the functionality of the console panel allows you to explore in detail how your agent interprets each word.
+Sometimes an agent will not understand a sentence as you might expect.
+In this case, the console's functionality allows you to explore in detail how your agent interprets each word.

 ## Display the interpret plan